moonstoneid/aero-cast/README.md

 ## Quickstart

-The easiest way to set up Web3 Feed is via Docker.
+The easiest way to set up Aero Cast is via Docker.

 The following command spins up a preconfigured local Ganache blockchain, one aggregator and two publishers with sample data: